Back to news page

 Aircraft type

 A key factor is the aircraft being used.
 While modern jetliners are in a similar ballpark regarding speed, there used to be more variation.
 This was particularly obvious with the supersonic Aérospatiale/BAC Concorde airliner flying between Europe and North America.
 Transatlantic routes were in between of 3 hours and 30 to 3 hours and 45 minutes.
-However, under certain conditions, it could fly even faster, with its New York-London record being 2 hours, 52 minutes, and 59 seconds.
+However, under certain conditions, it could fly even faster.
+For example, its New York-London record is 2 hours, 52 minutes, and 59 seconds.

 The route